 For us BIM is more than a buzzword

 For DORMA, BIM means more than merely downloading 3D objects in different graphical formats.
 For us, BIM means in the first instance supporting our customers by providing up-to-date, reliable and precise product data for the planning, construction and management of buildings.
-In addition to BIM objects representing individual DORMA products, we are also focusing on providing solutions and services encompassing the entire issue of integrated planning and construction.
+In addition to objects representing all DORMA products, we are also focusing on providing solutions and services encompassing the entire issue of integrated planning and construction.

-The core elements of our BIM service range are tailored BIM objects covering the entire DORMA product portfolio.
+The core elements of our BIM provision are tailored BIM objects covering the entire DORMA product portfolio.
 In creating these objects, particular attention was given to ensuring simple, uncomplicated application and keeping them as light as possible.
 Where possible, graphical extras have been avoided, with the technical features and functions being placed at the fore.

 The models have largely been developed and implemented for Autodesk Revit (.rfa).
 For selected products, we also offer objects for Graphisoft ArchiCAD and in the manufacturer-neutral IFC format.